 Without a doubt, the use of “crates” (folders inside your DJ Software) is the basis of a good organization system.
 There are several ways to set them up, and the idea is to find the method that makes the most sense for your style as a DJ.
 For example, the crates can be organized by:

 - Genre: Dancehall music, Hip Hop, House, EDM…

 This means that, depending on whether you’re top of the bill, opening or doing the closing set, you can quickly move to a track list that has the overall vibe you want to deliver.

-However you structure or organize the folders, everything it’s all about consistency.
+However you structure or organize the folders, everything is all about consistency.
 Remember to do all this the way you understand it and try to keep your music library tidy, simple and well structured.

-If your music library is a mess, a tag editor software will let you restore that caos.
+If your music library is a mess, a tag editor software will let you restore that chaos.
 Editing metadata with software like MP3Tag or TagScanner allows you to change the metadata of your tracks.
 For example:

 You can always create your own labels that make the most sense to you, whether it’s a sub-genre, or themed party music.

 DJs of the past were very limited by the amount of music they could physically carry with them.
-So they had to carefully select their music for the night from their CD or vinyl collection (even thoug this trend is coming back for som DJs).
+So they had to carefully select their music for the night from their CD or vinyl collection (even thoug this trend is coming back for some DJs).

 But now, the next thing is to start creating playlists or grouping them into folders (within your DJ software).
 The purpose of the lists is to reduce the number of visible tracks, which reduces the search time when searching in your folders.